Mrczarny/ZseTimetable/README.md

 api is available for public use under the address https://zsetimetable.live/api

-See also frontend implemetation: https://github.com/Mrczarny/zseTimetableFront
+See also frontend implementation: https://github.com/Mrczarny/zseTimetableFront

 ## API Reference